ecshin94/ecshin94.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello!
-I am Eui-Cheol Shin, currently working as a postdoctoral fellow at the Paul Drude Institute.
-My primary research interests focus on the topology of disordered states, spanning topics from non-equilibrium dynamics to amorphous materials.
+I am `Eui-Cheol Shin`, currently working as a postdoctoral fellow at the Paul Drude Institute.
+My primary research interests focus on the `topology of disordered states`, spanning topics from non-equilibrium dynamics to amorphous materials.
 I received my Ph.D. in Physics from KAIST, where my doctoral research centered on DFT studies of thermoelectric and triboelectric phenomena.
 Subsequently, at Samsung Display, I began investigating amorphous phase using materials informatics.
 If you are interested in my research, please feel free to contact me via the email address below.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.